wsxjs/wsxjs/README.md

 ## Credits

-Built with ❤️ by the WSX Framework team.
+Built with ❤️ by the WSXJS team.

 ## Project Context